mandeeps13k/cka-notes/README.md

 ## Important Points to Remember

-- When creating Ingress, always check Ingress Class as `ingressClassName` is required while creating Ingress
+- When creating Ingress, always check Ingress Class as `ingressClassName` is required while creating Ingress, also check Ingress Controller